 Kennewick's River Recreation

-Who knew that a confluence of three mighty waters could produce such a spectacular aquatic paradise for water activity and sport lovers, as well as those looking for stunning natural attractions?
+Who knew that a confluence of three mighty rivers could produce such a spectacular aquatic paradise for water activity and sports lovers, as well as those looking for stunning natural attractions?

-Where the Yakima and Snake Rivers meet the Columbia Rivers is found the Tri-Cities of southern Washington, home to wide assortment of river-based recreational activities and attractions that continually beckon locals, guests, and visitors alike to these dynamic communities.
+Where the Yakima and Snake Rivers meet the Columbia Rivers are found in the Tri-Cities of southern Washington, home to a wide assortment of river-based recreational activities and attractions that continually beckon locals, guests, and visitors alike to these dynamic communities.

 These three rivers that make up so much of the Tri-Cities’ appeal in things to do and see as well as in connection to the real estate market are the powerful Columbia River, stretching a total of 1,232 kilometers up from its headwaters in the Canadian Rockies (southern B.C.) into the U.S.’s Pacific Northwest region and flowing into the Pacific Ocean; the Snake River, Columbia’s largest and longest tributary; and the Yakima River, another well-known tributary of Columbia.